ooni/ooni.org/content/about/risks.md

 * **[Lantern](https://ooni.torproject.org/nettest/lantern/)**

-We therefore encourage you to consult with a lawyer on the legality of anonymity software (such as Tor, a VPN or a proxy) *prior* to using ooniprobe.
+We therefore encourage you to consult with a lawyer on the legality of anonymity software (such as Tor, a VPN or a proxy) in your country *prior* to running the above tests and to consider uploading your measurements via HTTPS collectors or cloud-fronting (instead of Tor hidden services).

-## Legal advice
+## Seeking legal advice

+The legal risks of downloading, installing and running ooniprobe can vary from country to country, which is why we advise you to consult with lawyers who are licensed to practice in your country.

+Some questions you may want to ask your lawyers relating to the use of ooniprobe
+include:

+* Does my country prohibit me from using:

+  * **network measurement software**?

+  * **censorship detection software**?

+  * **censorship circumvention software**?

+  * **anonymity software**?

+* Is it illegal for me to access certain websites?

+* Are there laws in my country that require Internet Service Providers (ISPs) to track my online activity?

+* Has anyone in my country ever been criminalized based on their internet activity?
+(This does not necessarily need to be specific to network measurements)

+Note, this is not an exhaustive list of questions to ask your lawyers.

+Additionally, while many countries do not have laws specifically prohibiting the use of network measurement software, the use of ooniprobe may still be criminalized in certain countries under other, broader laws.
+For example, using ooniprobe may be viewed as illegal or anti-government activity. ooniprobe users may also face the risk of being criminalized on the grounds of **national security** if the data obtained and published by running ooniprobe is viewed as "jeopardizing" the country's external or internal security.
+You may want to consult with a lawyer about these matters as well.

-In addition to consulting with laywers, you can also reach out to us with specific inquiries at **contact@openobservatory.org**.
-Please note though that we are *not* lawyers, but we might be able to seek legal advice for you or to put you in touch with lawyers who could address your questions and/or concerns.
+In addition to consulting with a lawyer, you can also reach out to us with specific inquiries at **contact@openobservatory.org**.
+Please note that we are *not* lawyers, and any information we give you does not constitute legal advice.
+Additionally, your communication with us is not protected by any legal privilege so law enforcement may subpoena and obtain any information you give us.
+However, we may be able to put you in touch with lawyers who are capable of addressing your questions and/or concerns.

 Some relevant resources include: